-This is an easy, 3-ingredient Vegan Date Caramel Sauce.
-How can anything made so simply be good?
-Once you try it you’ll see this dairy-free caramel sauce is a delicious, creamy, refined sugar-free sauce perfect to drizzle over sliced bananas, dairy-free ice cream, popcorn, sliced apples, and so many other desserts!
+3-Ingredient Raw Vegan Date Caramel Sauce Recipe is a creamy, gooey sauce perfect for a vegan dessert topping!
+This dairy-free caramel sauce is a delicious, creamy, refined sugar-free sauce.
+Drizzle this creamy date sauce over sliced bananas, dairy-free ice cream, popcorn, sliced apples, and so many other desserts!

 It’s easy to fall into the trap of thinking that all caramel sauce must be dairy-based.
 In fact, there are plenty of ways to make a non-dairy caramel sauce.
 For example, I use plant-based milk in my Vegan Caramel Dessert Bars.
 It works!